ShaidaMuhammad/Mukhtasir-Khail-Net/README.md

 # Mukhtasir-Khail-Net: An Ultra-Efficient Convolutional Neural Network for Sports Activity Recognition with Wearable Inertial Sensors

-This project is for training a deep learning model to recognize different activities using time series data.
+This project is for training a deep learning model to recognize different sports activities using time series data.
 The project uses a dataset containing sensor data for different activities and applies a deep learning model to classify the activities.

 ## Structure